aws-iot-builder-tools/iot-avh-demos/AVH/iMX8m/README.md

 This repository contains instructions to build a Yocto image and upload it to AVH.

 **Pre-requisites:**
-1. An AWS Account, AWS tokens for programmatic access.
+1. An AWS Account.
-2. An account for Arm Virtual Hardware, currently in private Beta testing.
+2. An account for Arm Virtual Hardware.
 3. A powerful EC2 instance to build the Yocto image.

 **Notes**: